dogweather/forkful/content/en/clojure/html-and-the-web/parsing-html.md

   \ from HTML documents.
 Programmers do this to access, manipulate, or monitor web\u2026"
 lastmod: '2024-03-13T22:44:59.743143-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing HTML in Clojure involves programmatically extracting information\
+summary: Parsing HTML in Clojure involves programmatically extracting information from HTML documents.
-  \ from HTML documents.
-Programmers do this to access, manipulate, or monitor web\u2026"
 title: Parsing HTML
 weight: 43
 ---